 A pool is a big investment and often when looking at the price of a new pool package the costs can seem very daunting.

-We have been installing infloor cleaning systems with Minke Pools ,and before that with many other pool companies, since their introduction into Australia more than 15 years ago.
-The general idea with the system is to have a separate pump and water circulation system that will return water to a series of directioal jets in the floor of the pool.
+We have been installing infloor cleaning systems with Minke Pools, directional and before that with many other pool companies, since their introduction into Australia more than 15 years ago.
+The general idea with the system is to have a separate pump and water circulation system that will return water to directional jets on the floor of the pool.
 These jets will blow all floor debris to a collection point where it is removed from the pool.
 The introduction of in-floor cleaning at the construction stage will remove any need to Vacuum the pool and the pool should be crystal clear all year round.

 Infloor cleaning has been proven to not only be benifical to the pool cleanliness, but the increased water circulation has be proven to reduce chemical consumption and heating costs.